 Are you the type of person who typically keeps a calendar for appointments or journals often?
-This type of behavior will serve you well if you find yourself faced with a separation.
-If you do not, you may want to consider taking up these new habits.
+If so, this habit will serve you well if you find yourself facing a divorce or separation.
+And if not, well, you may want to consider taking up these new habits!

 Use What Works Best for YOU!

 I have convinced you, right?
 Now the next question – Electronic or Paper?
 That is really up to you.